xigxog/kubefox/docs/reference/fox/fox_release.md

   -h, --help                 help for release
-  -n, --namespace string     namespace of KubeFox Platform -p, --platform string      name of KubeFox Platform to utilize -e, --virtual-env string   name of ClusterVirtualEnvironment, VirtualEnvironment, or VirtualEnvironmentSnapshot to use
+  -n, --namespace string     namespace of KubeFox Platform -p, --platform string      name of KubeFox Platform to utilize -e, --virtual-env string   name of VirtualEnv or VirtualEnvSnapshot to use
       --wait duration        wait up the specified time for components to be ready
 ```